shkherad/rails-activerecord-many-to-many/README.md

 #### Find the users that have reviewed a movie.

-Now, let's see who have reviewed a specific movie.
+Now, let's see who's reviewed a specific movie.

 **Add this to the movie model.**